ableinc/pyreact/README.md

 # Environment Variables
 If you'd like your PyReact project to recognize new environment variables please prepend PYREACT_ to your variable names.
 Note, you will not need to import or install a library to import enviornment variables, PyReact does it under the hood.
 Just import variables with os.environ.

+# Examples
+Just like this repo, examples and documentation are on-going.
+For the meantime, refer to the /app folder to see how everything works.
+Feel free to explore the pyreact code itself, if you notice something, make a PR!

 # Notes/Changelog
 1. Append user defined react class to index file to render -  Done
 2. Add stylesheet rendering with html - Done